Key Insights

 10. Is the market size provided in terms of value or volume?

-The market size is provided in terms of value, measured in Million and volume, measured in Gigawatt.
+The market size is provided in terms of value, measured in billion and volume, measured in Gigawatt.

 11. Are there any specific market keywords associated with the report?